-You might live in the city or the country.
-Your homesteading plans might be pie-in-the-sky dreams or you may be ready to start right this minute.
-Wherever you are right now, you should know that you can take a step toward your homesteading dreams today.
+Homesteading means you're living a self-sufficient lifestyle involving anything from growing your own food to producing your own energy.
+Whether you live in the city or the country, you may be dreaming about homesteading.
+Your plans might be pie-in-the-sky dreams or you may be ready to start right this minute, but wherever you are right now, you should know that you can take a step toward your homesteading dreams today.

 Pick one or two projects that you can start in the next month or so.
 For example, if you live in the suburbs, you might want to get a few laying hens to keep for eggs.
-You'll need to research how to raise chickens, find out your local laws to make sure it's legal, plan for a chicken coop and then buy or build one, and order baby chicks or buy older pullets or hens.
-That's enough to keep you plenty busy for an entire season!
+You'll need to research how to raise chickens, find out your local laws to make sure it's legal, and plan for a chicken coop.
+Then, buy or build one and order baby chicks or buy older pullets or hens.
+That's enough to keep you plenty busy for an entire season.

 Plan the First Year

-Planning your first year on your homestead, whether you're doing that in place, in the suburbs or city, or whether you want to look ahead to a move that's in process or still in fantasy land, can help you move from dream to reality.
+Plan your first year on your homestead, whether you're doing that in place, in the suburbs, or in the city.
+If you can look ahead to a move, whether it's a work in progress or still in fantasy land, that can help you move from dream to reality.

 How many acres do you need for homesteading?